-Best NCAA Football Betting Sites 2018
+Best NCAA Football Betting Sites 2023

 What Is A Correlated Parlay Bet?

-A correlated parlay is a bet where the bets are closely linked together in terms of outcome.
+A correlated parlay is a bet comprising different bets that are closely linked together in terms of outcome.
 They’re not technically tied together, but if one bet wins it’s extremely likely the other bet will win as well.

 In Week 1 2015 season, the Baylor Bears are -32 at the SMU Mustangs.
 The total on the game is 73 points.
 By doing some quick division, we can divide 32 by 73 and come up with about 43.83%.

 The logic behind correlated parlays is straightforward.
 Using our above example, if the Baylor Bears cover the spread of -32 points, it’s likely the game is high scoring and that it goes over the oddsmakers’ projected total.

 College Football Correlated Parlays Aren’t Available Online

-Online sportsbooks took a beating about five years ago once bettors realized how profitably these college football parlays were.
+Online betting sites took a beating about five years ago once bettors realized how profitably these college football parlays were.
 Any sportsbook that doesn’t want to go broke doesn’t allow them.

 This situation played out for a bettor who placed a number of correlated parlays at WagerWeb.
 Though the funds he deposited were eventually returned, the winnings made from his correlated parlay betting were ultimately voided.

 If any player manages to bet correlated parlays at an online sportsbook and wins a substantial amount, we fear the same thing may happen when it comes time for him to withdraw.
 For this reason, we can’t recommend betting correlated parlays online.

 We recommend bettors take most of their action online for a variety of reasons, but when it comes to betting correlated parlays, just about the only place to bet them these days is with locals.

 Locals, on the other hand, have taken longer to adjust.
-There are many unsuspecting bookies across the country that are still unaware of how profitable these bets are and who continually accept them.
+There are many unsuspecting bookies across the country that are still unaware of how profitable these bets are and who continue to accept them.

 There’s a good chance bettors get cut off from their bookies after they win a bunch, but this also happens regularly in the online world if bettors win too much.

 College Football Betting: Favorite and Over or Underdog and Under?

-Ideally, one could be on both sides on the same game, which would equate to printing money, but only the dumbest bookie in the world would allow someone to do that.
+Ideally, one could be on both sides of the same game, which would equate to printing money, but only the dumbest bookie in the world would allow someone to do that.

-Conventional betting wisdom would most likely point bettors in the direction of betting more underdogs and unders, simply because overs and favorites are more public wagers and therefore less sharp, but the results seem to paint a different picture.
+Conventional betting wisdom would most likely point bettors in the direction of betting more underdogs and under, simply because overs and favorites are more public wagers and therefore less sharp.
+But the results seem to paint a different picture.

 Underdogs hit slightly more than favorites in the long run, but when large favorites cover the spread, the game normally goes over at an alarming rate.
-The higher the amount a team is favored by the more likely the game goes over if they cover the spread.
+The higher the amount a team is favored by, the more likely the game goes over if they cover the spread.